 Getting started at a new institution is never as simple as showing up on the first day of classes.
 Every institution has its own systems to organize people for the sake of teaching a new cohort of students.
 Some of those systems are integrated, and others are discrete.
 Even if one system has the right information, others may not be properly informed.

-The most important information typically needed is the following:
+Typically, the most important information is

-- Your myBama username
+- Your myBama username and password

 - Your campus-wide identification, which is called a CWID